alro5921/problem-gambling-study/README.md

 Unfortunately, many of the bwin's third party products lacked turnover and hold data due to a data transfer error, most notably Poker.
 This accounted for roughly 20% of the gambling activity rows, and while monetary patterns are vital I'd like to at least try and catch problematic activity amongst e.g poker players with an activity metric.

-Although the activity level "number of bets" implies varies wildly between products; we'd expect more individual "bets" from an online poker player, who could play dozens of hands an hour, than a fixed-odds sports better placing a handful of bets on a game.
+The activity level "number of bets" implies varies wildly between products; we'd expect more individual "bets" from an online poker player, who could play dozens of hands an hour, than a fixed-odds sports better placing a handful of bets on a game.
 I attempt to standardize across products by weighting each product to its average bets per day in the dataset, which allows for a more meaningful aggregated activity metric than a sum that'd be dominated by the higher frequency products.

 ![](images/activity_plot.png)
 <!---